Whether I’m preparing for my day, cleaning, driving, or exercising, I likely am listening to an audiobook or a podcast.

 The Marie Forleo Podcast

-I freakin’ love Marie Forleo.
-Yes, sometimes she’s a bit corny, but she’s so funny to listen to and her practice advice on success and life is just too fabulous to miss.
-Marie is the kind of girl you want to go to a party with because you know you’ll have a great time, but you also trust her to give you sound business advice.
+Marie is the kind of woman you want to go to a party with because you know you’ll have a great time, but you also trust her to give you sound business advice.
 She’s your virtual bestie.

 I know this may seem like a lot of podcasts (and maybe it is), but the great thing about podcasts is that you can just let them gather until you have time to listen.
 You also don’t have to listen to every episode by a single podcaster if the topic and summary don’t interest you.

-I hope you found something here to add to your podcast list, which leads me to my big question:
+I hope you found something here to add to your podcast list.